pollen-robotics/reachy-2021-docs/content/help/faq/index.md

 {{% /expand %}}

 {{% expand "> One of Reachy's module blue led is blinking" %}}
 This means the module encounter an issue (safety shutdown, incorrect instruction, etc.).
 You need to turn the robot off and on again to restart the module.
-For more information on what the blue led means, check the dedicated [Notion page](https://pollen-robotics.notion.site/Orbita-blue-LED-8c0373d0c46f4d00bc42007f3cd85957).
+For more information on what the blue led means, check the [dedicated page]({{< ref "help/system/orbita-blue-led" >}}).
 {{% /expand %}}

 {{% expand "> Reachy's head doesn't look straight when asked." %}}